+According to a November 2017 article published by Arab Journal of Nutrition and Exercise, body composition goals vary by sport.
 While adding muscle mass helps increase your strength-to-weight ratio when you are a weight- or powerlifter, you don't want to add too much excess muscle when you're an endurance athlete or a gymnast.
 A heavier, more muscular body means you have that much more weight to carry or propel through space.

-Functional training with bodyweight exercises — such as pushups, pullups and core work -- and reducing excess body fat with a healthy, portion-controlled diet, helps improve your strength-to-weight ratio.
+Functional training with bodyweight exercises — such as pushups, pullups and core work — and reducing excess body fat with a healthy, portion-controlled diet, helps improve your strength-to-weight ratio.
 If you're already lean, though, losing weight isn't likely to help improve your strength-to-weight ratio.

-- College Sports Scholarships: Exercise Efficiency.
-Measure Body Fat Or Strength To Weight Ratio?
+- College Sports Scholarships: "Exercise Efficiency.
+Measure Body Fat or Strength to Weight Ratio?"

-- American Council on Exercise: What Are the Guidelines for Percentage of Body Fat Loss?
+- American Council on Exercise: "Percent Body Fat Calculator: Skinfold Method"

 - Arab Journal of Nutrition and Exercise: "Weight Management for Athletes: Important Things to be Considered"